Science and Poetry of the Salish Sea

 Presenters

-Dr. Marjorie Wonham is a marine biologist and educator who has taught inquiry-based field courses from California to Vancouver Island for over 20 years to scientific and interdisciplinary audiences.
-Her main areas of research and teaching are marine biology, marine ecopoetics, and innovative pedagogy.
-She was an active participant in…
+Dr. Marjorie Wonham teaches and conducts research as a faculty member in Marine Biology at Friday Harbor Laboratories, University of Washington.
+She has taught inquiry-based marine biology and biology-poetry courses from California to Vancouver Island, to scientific and interdisciplinary audiences.
+Her main areas of inquiry are marine biology, marine ecopoetics,…

 Melanie Koenderman works with educational institutions and foundations in Canada and abroad.
 She was the founding Dean of Students for Quest University Canada in Squamish, British Columbia, and for Schwarzman Scholars at Tsinghua University in Beijing.
 She is a consultant and coach, facilitator, and yoga and meditation teacher, and brings…